-Angelo Federico Arcelli is currently a senior fellow with CIGI’s Global Economy Program and a non-resident fellow at the Center for Transatlantic Relations at Johns Hopkins School of Advanced International Studies in Washington, DC (resident in 2012–2013).
+Angelo Federico Arcelli is a CIGI senior fellow and a non-resident fellow at the Center for Transatlantic Relations at Johns Hopkins School of Advanced International Studies in Washington, DC (resident in 2012–2013).

 Federico has served as adviser and member of the executive board of the World Bank (in Washington, DC, 2008–2009).
 In 2009–2010, he served as an adviser in the Independent Evaluation Group, part of the World Bank Group.
 Previously, he has been an adviser to the vice president of the European Investment Bank (in Luxembourg, 2004–2008) and a member of the consultative committee (“Osservatorio”) on the European constitution in Italy’s Ministry of EU Affairs (2002–2004).